The seven best burns in Netflix’s latest shareholder letter

 Message: Take that, Amazon and HBO, which respectively only won two and one Globes!

-At this month’s Golden Globes, Netflix again killed it, dominating the night with five trophies, including two for Roma (Best Director and Best Foreign Language Film); one for the British thriller series The Bodyguard (Richard Madden for Best Actor in a Drama Series) and another two for the Michael Douglas/Alan Arkin comedy series The Kominsky Method (Best Comedy Series and Best Actor in a Comedy Series for Douglas).
+At this month’s Golden Globes, Netflix again killed it, dominating the night with five trophies, including two for Roma (Best Director and Best Foreign Language Film), one for the British thriller series The Bodyguard (Richard Madden for Best Actor in a Drama Series), and another two for the Michael Douglas/Alan Arkin comedy series The Kominsky Method (Best Comedy Series and Best Actor in a Comedy Series for Douglas).

-5. “We are ready to pay top-of-market prices for second run content when the studios, networks and producers are willing to sell, but we are also prepared to keep our members ecstatic with our incredible original content if others choose to retain their content for their own services.”
+5. “We are ready to pay top-of-market prices for second-run content when the studios, networks, and producers are willing to sell, but we are also prepared to keep our members ecstatic with our incredible original content if others choose to retain their content for their own services.”

 Operative phrase No. 1: “top-of-market prices”

-Operative phrase No. 2: “second run content”
+Operative phrase No. 2: “second-run content”

 Notable word choice: “ecstatic”

-Message: Take that, studios, networks and producers!
+Message: Take that, studios, networks, and producers!
 You don’t want to play ball?
 No problem.
 We’ll make our own stuff and destroy you.

 As Netflix continues to pour money into original content, it says it’s less reliant on licensing TV shows and movies from studios.
 (Let’s pretend that Netflix did not pay a reported $80 million to keep Friends on its service for an additional year.)
 Its recent launch into unscripted originals, it says, is especially paying off, with popular Netflix series like Tidying Up with Marie Kondo accounting for more watch time than licensed unscripted series.